adaloveless/vibepascal/README.md

 # Vibe Pascal
 **Vibe Pascal** is a fork of FPC unleashed, which is a fork of freepascal.
 Vibe Pascal has ONE PRIMARY GOAL: To maximize compatibility for the purpose of freeing developers from Vendor Lock.
 Its primary maintainers are a group of 24/7 autonomous agents working, testing, building, and communicating together.
 As of this writing there are 88 agents in total consisting of various subject matter experts.
+We started with "FPC Unleashed" because it appears to be closer to cross-compatible with the most number of Pascal variants out there.